Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

-Funimate is one of the surprisingly popular, but not overly powerful video editor apps.
-It bills itself as being a great app for making music videos or simple videos out of the stuff you already have on your device.
-There are 15 video filters that you can play with and the creation process is fairly painless.
+Funimate is a surprisingly popular but not overly powerful video editor app.
+It is an excellent app for making music videos or simple videos out of the stuff you already have on your device.
+You can play with 15 video filters, and the creation process is relatively painless.
 This isn’t something you’d want to use on a serious video.
 It has things like video effects.
-However, it’s better for short little social media posts rather than actual video production.
+However, it’s better for short social media posts rather than video production.
 You can download it for free to try it out yourself.

 GoPro Quik

 GoPro Quik is from a newer generation of video editor apps.
 It’s halfway decent if you need something simple.
-The way it works is you add up to 50 photos and video clips into the app.
-The app then analyzes them and spits out a short video from them.
-Quik contains about two dozen video styles and you can re-order and customize your video before you export it.
-It’s not nearly as powerful as something like Adobe Premiere Clip or PowerDirector, but not everyone needs something that intense.
+You can add up to 50 photos and video clips to the app, which analyzes them and spits out a short video.
+Quik contains about two dozen video styles; you can reorder and customize your video before exporting it.
+It’s not nearly as powerful as Adobe Premiere Clip or PowerDirector, but not everyone needs something that intense.
 It’s free to download.

 InShot

-InShot is a super simple video editor with a heavy focus on things like filters, video trimming, and shorter videos.
+InShot is a simple video editor with a heavy focus on filters, trimming, and shorter videos.
 It has a reasonably simple timeline editor with multiple video and audio channels.
-You also get basic tools like cropping, a selection of music, and various other small things like fading in and out.
-Its toolset, sticker packs, speed controls, and other features make it great for things like YouTube, TikTok, and similar platforms.
-We also quite like how it has a single price tag alongside its subscription in case you want to go that route.
+You also get essential tools like cropping, a selection of music, and other small things like fading in and out.
+Its toolset, sticker packs, speed controls, and other features make it great for YouTube, TikTok, and similar platforms.
+We also quite like how it has a single price tag alongside its subscription if you want to go that route.

 KineMaster